IBM/live-streaming-of-IoT-data-using-streaming-analytics/README.md

 ```
 ![](/doc/source/images/newdataframe.png)

-* Insert your Watson Machine Learning Credentials in the third cell as shown.
+* Insert your Watson Machine Learning Credentials which was copied in [step 3.2](#3.2-create-the-watson-machine-learning-service) in the third cell as shown.

 ![](/doc/source/images/wmlcred.png)